Welcome to TU Dublin Grangegorman

 The Central Quad is the largest building on the new campus.
-It is now the new home for all six schools of the College of Sciences & Health (formerly located in Kevin Street), as well as two schools from the College of Arts & Tourism (formerly located in Cathal Brugha Street), and one school from the College of Engineering & Built Environment (which is formerly located in Kevin Street):
+It is now the new home for all six schools of the College of Sciences & Health (formerly located in Kevin Street), as well as two schools from the College of Arts & Tourism (formerly located in Cathal Brugha Street), and one school from the College of Engineering & Built Environment (which was formerly located in Kevin Street):

 - Biological Sciences